Our mission is to develop your internal experience for accelerated business success.

 Embedding our methodology into strategic decision-making creates accountable, high-performing teams.
 Leaders can create a culture that boasts highly productive, dedicated employees, remarkable customer service, increased retention, and a passionate team.

-If you are a leader, Culture Types™ answers complex questions about your team, like:
+If you are a leader, the Helix Culture Type™ Assessment answers complex questions about your team, like:

 - Why are some people more engaged than others (and can I change it)?

 - Who can I count on to develop innovative ideas?

 - How can I create the best work environment for my people?

 - Who is better suited for what roles within my organization?

 - What is the best strategy for getting my people on board with a new initiative?

 If you’re a team member, once we identify your Culture Type™, we can better place you in the right role.
 We can also give you strategies and insight to better deal with conflicts between team members.
 We can answer questions like:

 - What kind of a team structure do you prefer?